Sunday, 9 February 2014

 With all parts removed from the body shell, it was time for what should be the last bit of work of the dismantling stage.
-Removing the front wings and the sound deadening material.
+Removing the front wings and the sound proofing material.

-Although the front of the shell didn't look to bad, it was a fair assumption that (judging by the visible patch repairs on the inside) the wings should be hiding more rust and/or rot.
-And I have to admit that I hate removing panels from a car, especially when it has to be done carefully.
-Luckily I had some help here by someone who is rather experienced in breaking all sorts of Triumphs over the years (thx René).
-And it is not his car which certainly helps ...
+Although the front of the shell didn't look to bad, it was a fair assumption that (judging by the visible patch repairs on the inside) the wings should be hiding more roust and/or rot.
+And I have to admit that I hate removing panels from a car, especially when it has to be done carefully (thx René).
+Luckily I had some help here by someone who is rather experienced in breaking all sorts of Triumphs over the years.
+And it is not his car he's working on, which certainly helps ...

 The left hand wing came of fairly easy.
 After drilling out all spot welds only a few spots needed a well aimed blow with a flat chisel.
 And as expected there is some rot there: